 The human eyes and brain compensate (sometimes even overcompensate) the perceived image in many subtle cases when the illumination of its environment changes.
-You feel like you are able to see shadow detail and color variations go unnoticed.
-A person can see an amazing amount of detail even in low light conditions.
+You feel like you can see shadow detail, and color variations go unnoticed.
+A person can see a fantastic amount of detail even in low light conditions.

-In everyday practice, we perceive lighting as "light" and so we leave everything.
-For a more correct use of it, the reader should familiarize himself with the following important characteristics:
+In everyday practice, we perceive lighting as “light,” and so we leave everything.
+For a correct use of it, the reader should familiarize himself with the following essential characteristics:

 - Light contrast; the ratio of the brightness of the lightest and darkest areas in the frame.

-- The direction of light in relation to the viewfinder and the effect it has on the appearance of objects.
+- The direction of light with the viewfinder and the effect it has on the appearance of objects.

 - Light source color temperature; the overall color quality of the source.